gabs712/dotfiles/nvim/.config/nvim/README.md

 ## 📦 Installation

-Pickup a version on the [nvim releases page](https://github.com/neovim/neovim/releases)
+Pickup a version on the [nvim releases page](https://github.com/neovim/neovim/releases) (tested on v0.11.1)

 ## 🤖 AI

-The AI provider can be setted with a env variable that tipically follows the format:
+The ai provider can be setted with a env variable that tipically follows the format:

 ```bash
 {PROVIDER}_API_KEY="{api_key}"
 ```

+Use `ga` on ai chat to choose an adapter